-- 5.2.45 Accidental spills of chemicals and other potentially toxic substances during operation of the proposed scheme could occur as a consequence of inadvertent discharge or indirectly as a result of road traffic accidents.
-As with the construction phase, these pollution incidents would be of particular concern if they were to happen within proximity of ecological sensitive communities or rivers and/or streams identified above (refer to ES Chapter 24: Water Environment). - 5.2.46 Impacts on bird populations from vehicle-derived atmospheric pollution are not envisaged, as an air quality assessment has been undertaken for the route corridor, and also for the wider area including the city of Aberdeen (please refer to Chapters 44: Air Quality, Fastlink, and 55: Air Quality Cumulative Impact Assessment).
-Findings indicate air quality within the vicinity of the proposed scheme would remain very good. - 5.2.47 Insufficient research has been undertaken to date regarding the direct impacts that operational roads have on the abundance of invertebrate communities and the indirect impacts on bird species through a reduction in food availability.
-The only survey conducted to date in the UK was undertaken by the RSPB in 2004 (www.rspb.org.uk/bugcount).
-The study observed that in total one invertebrate was killed for every five miles travelled. - 5.2.48 Spills and/or accidental discharge associated with construction and operation within or in close proximity to the following watercourses, waterbodies and/or wetland areas could constitute a key impact; Loirston Burn, Greengate Ditch, Burn of Ardoe, Bishopston Ditch, Heathfield Burn, Jameston Ditch, Hare Moss, Whitestone Burn, Burnhead Burn, Crynoch Burn, Blaikiewell Burn, Kingcausie Burn, River Dee, Milltimber Burn, Culter House Ditch, Beans Burn, Upper Beanshill Burn, Gairn Burn, Moss of Auchlea, Moss of Auchlea drainage system and Westholme Burn.
+- Accidental spills of chemicals and other potentially toxic substances during operation of the proposed scheme may occur as a consequence of inadvertent discharge or indirectly as a result of road traffic accidents.
+As with the construction phase, these pollution incidents are of particular concern if they happen within proximity of ecological sensitive communities or rivers and/or streams identified above (refer to AWPR Environmental Statement 2007, Chapter 39: Water Environment). - Impacts on bird populations from vehicle-derived atmospheric pollution are not envisaged.
+An air quality assessment was undertaken for the route corridor and also for the wider area including the city of Aberdeen (refer to AWPR Environmental Statement 2007, Chapters 44 and 55); findings indicate air quality within the vicinity of the proposed scheme would remain good. - Insufficient research has been undertaken to date regarding the direct impacts that operational roads have on the abundance of invertebrate communities and the indirect impacts on bird species through a reduction in food availability.
+The only survey conducted to date in the UK was undertaken by the RSPB in 2004.
+The study observed that in total one invertebrate was killed for every five miles traveled.